dills003/PID_Controller/Reflection.md

 **PID Controller Reflection**

 This is my reflection of the effect each of the PID components had in my implementation and how the final hyperparameters were chosen for Udacity's PID Controller Project.
-67-220

 ---

 **How it went**

 My original plan was to use 'Twiddle' to automatically find all of my PID values.
 After implementing 'Twiddle' in the quiz, I thought it was one of the most amazing, easy-to-use tools that I have ever seen.
 Gone would be the days of PID guess and check.
 After about two days of trying to tune 'Twiddle', I gave up.
+This can be seen on lines 67-200 or the main.cpp file.
 I believe how I implemented or maybe my understanding of it is incorrect.
 My understandin of 'Twiddle' is the following:
  1. Initialize the parameters
  2. Initialize potential changes to the parameters
  3. Calculate some error